Last updated on May 5, 2023

 |Hae Ryong Jeong||111,250||0.06|

 L&T Infotech business background

-Established in 1996, L&T Infotech offers an extensive range of IT services to its clients in diverse industries such as banking and financial services, insurance, energy and process, consumer packaged goods, retail and pharmaceuticals, media and entertainment, hitech and consumer electronics and automotive and aerospace.
+Established in 1996, L&T Infotech offers an extensive range of IT services to its clients in diverse industries such as banking and financial services, insurance, energy and process, consumer packaged goods, retail and pharmaceuticals, media and entertainment, hitech and consumer electronics, and automotive and aerospace.
 In 2014, NASSCOM ranked it the sixth largest Indian IT services company in terms of export revenues.
-Its clients comprise some of the world’s largest and well-known organisations, including 41 of the Fortune Global 500 companies.
+Its clients comprise some of the world’s largest and most well-known organizations, including 41 of the Fortune Global 500 companies.
 L&T Infotech was amongst the top 20 IT service providers globally in 2015 according to the Everest Group’s PEAK Matrix for IT service providers.

 Headquartered in Mumbai, L&T Infotech has a track record of high client retention and this is highlighted by the fact that it generated 96.9% of its revenue from continuing operations from existing clients in FY2016.
 The company seeks to expand the scope of services offered to existing clients to achieve incremental revenue growth.
 Nevertheless, the company has been historically dependent on North America and Europe for most of its revenues.
 In FY2016, revenues originating from North America represented 69% of its revenue from continuing operations while Europe accounted for 17.4%.
-As of May 31, 2016, L&T Infotech had 22 delivery centres and 41 sales offices globally.
+As of May 31, 2016, L&T Infotech had 22 delivery centers and 41 sales offices globally.

 Fast and steady – that’s L&T Infotech